arguto1993/depression-risk-classification/documentation/tutorial_en.md

 3. **Get Prediction:**
    - Click the **"Predict Depression Risk"** button to submit your responses.
    - The app will display the prediction results:
-     - If a higher risk of depression is detected, you will see an error message.
+     - If a higher risk of depression is detected, you will see a message in red.
-     - If a lower risk is detected, you will see a success message.
+     - If a lower risk is detected, you will see a message in green.
    - The app will also display the confidence score of the prediction.

 ### Dashboard Tab